Newsletter Terms and Conditions

 - mediations conducted by the locally competent Regional Trade Inspector, to whom an application for mediation should be directed.
 The proceedings are free-of-charge by default.
 A list of Inspectorates can be found at: https://uokik.gov.pl/wojewodzkie_inspektoraty_inspekcji_handlowej.php;

 - assistance of the locally competent permanent consumer court of arbitration operating with the Regional Trade Inspector, where an application for a review before the arbitration court should be submitted.
 The proceedings are free-of-charge by default.
 The list of courts is available at the following address: https://uokik.gov.pl/stale_sady_polubowne.php;

 - free-of-charge assistance of the municipal or poviat consumer advocate.

 Section 4 PERSONAL DATA

 - The Customer’s data is processed in order to send the Newsletter.
-A basis for processing personal data in this case is a service agreement or activities taken upon request of the Customer aiming at concluding such an agreement (point (b) of Article 6(1) of the GDPR) as well as a legitimate interest of the Service Provider consisting in processing data in order to establish, exercise or defend possible claims (point (f) of Article 6(1) of the GDPR).
+A basis for processing personal data in this case is a contract or activities taken upon request of the Customer aiming at concluding such a contract (point (b) of Article 6(1) of the GDPR) as well as a legitimate interest of the Service Provider consisting in processing data in order to establish, exercise or defend possible claims (point (f) of Article 6(1) of the GDPR).

 - The provision of data by the Customer is voluntary, but at the same time necessary to provide the Newsletter service.
 Failure to provide data means that the Service Provider will not be able to provide such a service.